 Sportradar Wins Major Bid for ATP Rights

-/EIN News/ -- LONDON and ST. GALLEN, Switzerland, March 13, 2023 (GLOBE NEWSWIRE) -- Sportradar, a subsidiary of Sportradar Group AG (Nasdaq: SRAD), has been selected as the successful bidder for the global ATP data and betting streaming rights starting 2024.
+LONDON and ST. GALLEN, Switzerland, March 13, 2023 (GLOBE NEWSWIRE) -- Sportradar, a subsidiary of Sportradar Group AG SRAD, has been selected as the successful bidder for the global ATP data and betting streaming rights starting 2024.
 It follows an extensive RFP process led by Tennis Data Innovations (TDI).

 Sportradar is a world leading sports technology company, providing immersive experiences for sports fans and bettors worldwide.
 The company has been a supplier of official ATP Tour and Challenger Tour secondary data feeds since the start of 2022 and boasts a roster of partnerships spanning professional sports.